evanwill/workshop-template-b/content/2-lesson.md

 1. Click the green "Use this template" button on the [workshop-template-b repository](https://github.com/evanwill/workshop-template-b) to make your own new copy of the code (make sure you are logged into GitHub!).
 2. Work on the GitHub web interface or clone to your local machine to edit files (tip: click `.` on any GitHub repository to [open the web editor](https://docs.github.com/en/codespaces/the-githubdev-web-based-editor)).
 3. Edit the `_config.yml` with your info.
-4. Edit the content pages in markdown.
+4. Edit/add the content pages in Markdown (found in the "content" folder).
-5. Add images to the "images" folder.
+5. Add any images to the "images" folder.
 5. Push to GitHub or commit on the web interface.
 6. In your repository's settings, activate GitHub Pages, using main branch.{% endcapture %}
 {% include card.html header="Overview" text=text %}